veroxsity/squailor/README.md

 - Storage & history
    - Per‑document folders in data/documents
    - In‑app history list, quick preview, export to .md/.txt
+- Q&A on summaries
+   - Open a summary and ask follow‑up questions in the built‑in chat
+   - Streaming answers with your selected model
 - Secure API key storage
    - Encrypted locally in data/keystore.enc
 - Auto‑updates